Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Frontend/Enums.md

 ## SocialTabs

 The SocialTabs enum is used to differentiate between the two tabs in teh app.
+> [!todo] Option
-(Option: Twitter has not been implemented yet.)
+Twitter has not been implemented yet.